jlord/git-it/CONTRIBUTING.md

 ## The Guide

-- The guide is a static site within /guide in the repository.
+- The guide is a static site within `/guide` in the repository on the **master** branch.
 - Edits to the text for challenges should be made to the files within `/raw-content`, as those are turned into `/challenges` by the build script.
+- Right now I copy the `/guide` folder and move it to the 'gh-pages' branch. (plans to automate that at some point).
+- **So all guide edits should be made off of master and in `/raw-content`**
-- Build the site by running `npm run build` from within `/git-it`
+- You can test your edits by building the site locally: run `npm run build` from within `/git-it` then open `/guide/index.html` or run `git-it server`.

+### Thank you!! :octocat: